technomancy/leiningen/doc/PLUGINS.md

 Plugin functions run inside Leiningen's process, so they have access to all the existing Leiningen functions.
-The public API of Leiningen should be considered all public functions inside the `leiningen.core.*` prefix not labeled with `^:internal` metadata as well as each individual task functions.
-Other functions in task namespaces should be considered internal and may change inside point releases.
+The public API of Leiningen should be considered all public functions inside the `leiningen.core.*` namespaces not labeled with `^:internal` metadata as well as each individual task functions.
+Other non-task functions in task namespaces should be considered internal and may change inside point releases.

 Many tasks need to execute code inside the context of the project itself.
 The `leiningen.core.eval/eval-in-project` function is used for